mitric-lab/programming_theochem/src/02-symbolic_computation/01-basic_operations.md

 This defines the Python variable `x` as a SymPy `Symbol` with the representation 'x'.
 If you print the variable in a Jupyter cell, you should see a rendered symbol like: \\( x \\).
-Since it might be annoying to define a lot variables, SymPy provides a another function, which can initialize a arbitrary number of symbols.
+Since it might be annoying to define a lot of variables, SymPy provides another function that can initialize an arbitrary number of symbols.
 ```python
 x, y, t, omega = sp.symbols('x y t omega')
 ```